sulu/sulu-docs/cookbook/custom-error-page.rst

 .. note::

-    If your not sure about your portal config you can get the routes with this `app/webconsole router:debug | grep _error` command
+    If you are not sure about your portal configuration you can get the routes with this `app/webconsole router:debug | grep _error` command

 Examples: